Taya Kyle: Publication of Taya Kyle's autobiography

 On May 5, 2015, Taya Kyle's autobiography, American Wife: A Memoir of Love, Service, Faith, and Renewal, was released by HarperCollins publishing.
 Co-written with military and war author Jim DeFelice, the book details her life as a military wife and how she dealt with the sudden and untimely death of her husband.

 Other activities

 In September 2015, she was a judge for the Miss America pageant.

 In 2016, Kyle was featured in season 1, episode 5 of American Elements on CarbonTV.

 Kyle was a contributor for Fox News.

-In 2020, she unsuccessfully ran for Midlothian ISD Trustees.
+In 2020, she unsuccessfully ran for Midlothian Independent School District Trustees.

 In April 2024, Kyle debut children's picture book, Prayers for Bears: Bailey the Grateful Bear was published by Christian publishing house Fidelis Books.

 Politics

 Taya is a Republican and endorsed Rick Perry in the 2016 presidential election.
 After Perry withdrew, she endorsed Ted Cruz.
 She also served as treasurer for the successful 2016 campaign of Bill Waybourn for Sheriff of Tarrant County, Texas.

 In January 2016, she opined at a CNN Town Hall Event that the opposition to the NRA and adding more laws restricting gun ownership is not a solution to the gun violence in the United States.